bitshares/dev.bitshares.works/docs/development/apps/node_howto_run.rst

 ./programs/witness_node/witness_node --rpc-endpoint="0.0.0.0:8090"

 This will open port 8090 and make it available over the internet (unless you run behind a router/firewall).

-If you want it to be open for your machine only, replace 0.0.0.0 by localhost.
+If you want to open only your (local) machine, replace 0.0.0.0 by localhost (e.g., --rpc-endpoint="127.0.0.1:8090" ).

-Note, that the full node needs to synchronize the blockchain with the network first, which may take a few minutes.
+..
+Note:: Full node needs to synchronize the blockchain with the network first, which might take a few hours or days.

 ------------------------------